jay-esh/haskell-course-notes/notes/lists/listsAndTuples.md

 ```
 mylist = [1,2,3]
 ```
-Lists in haskell contain elements only of a single type.
+Lists in haskell can contain elements only of a single type.
 ### Functions for Lists

 ```